-Changes introduced to Understandings, Declarations and Decisions (CC 762) concern corrections of obsolete provisions (e.g., replacing "European Communities" with "European Union"), as well as additional clarifications for the text of the ECT (e.g., the clarification that "subsidy" includes "State aid" as defined in EU law).
+Changes introduced to Understandings, Declarations and Decisions (CC 762) concern corrections of obsolete provisions (e.g., replacing "European Communities" with "European Union, the European Atomic Energy Community"), as well as additional clarifications for the text of the ECT (e.g., the clarification that "subsidy" includes "State aid" as defined in EU law).
 The approval of such changes to Understandings, Declarations and Decisions will bring further clarity and precision to the text of the ECT.

-As a result, the Commission proposes that the position to be taken on behalf of the Union at the Energy Charter Conference on this matter is to approve the proposed changes to Understandings, Declarations and Decisions (CC 762).
+As a result, the Commission proposes that the position to be taken on behalf of Euratom at the Energy Charter Conference on this matter is to approve the proposed changes to Understandings, Declarations and Decisions (CC 762).